It4innovations/Intel-SDE-FLOPS/README.md

 **Note**:
 The markers can be placed arbitrarily in the source code.
 However, it is recommended not to nest them.

-**Note for using markers with Python scripts**:
+**Note for using markers with other languages**:
+* Python:
 For using markers within any Python script, refer to the instruction within the `for_python` subdirectory.
+* Fortran:
+For using markers within any Fortran application, refer to the instruction within the `for_fortran` subdirectory.

-It follows the same principles as to using markers directly in C/C++.
+All follow the same principles as to using markers directly in C/C++.

 # Caveats
 When using Intel SDE for counting the FLOPs, be aware of the following pecularities when using the results: